Military of the Shang dynasty

 The military of the Shang dynasty were the forces fighting under the Shang dynasty (商朝 (Shāng cháo)), a royal dynasty of China ruling the area of today's Yellow River valley during the second millennium BCE.

 Early Chinese armies were relatively small affairs.
 Composed of peasant levies, usually serfs dependent upon the king or the feudal lord of their home state, these armies were relatively ill-equipped.
 While organized military forces existed along with the state, few records remain of these early armies.
 These armies were centered around the chariot-riding nobility, who played a role akin to the European knight as they were the main fighting force of the army.
 Bronze weapons such as spears and swords were the main equipment of both the infantry and charioteers.
 These armies were ill-trained and haphazardly supplied, meaning that they could not campaign for more than a few months and often had to give up their gains due to lack of supplies.

 Warrior class

-During the ancient Shang (1600–1046 BC), the shi were regarded as a knightly social order of low-level aristocratic lineage compared to dukes and marquises.
+During the ancient Shang (1600–1046 BCE), the shi were regarded as a knightly social order of low-level aristocratic lineage compared to dukes and marquises.
 This social class was distinguished by their right to ride in chariots and command battles from mobile chariots, while they also served civil functions.
 During the Shang era, warfare was seen as an aristocratic affair, complete with protocols that may be compared to the chivalry of the European knight.
 The shi rose to power through their control of the new technology of bronzeworking.
-From 1300 BC, the shi transitioned from foot knights to being primarily chariot archers, fighting with composite recurved bow, a double-edged sword known as the jian, and armour.
+From 1300 BCE, the shi transitioned from foot knights to being primarily chariot archers, fighting with composite recurved bow, a double-edged sword known as the jian, and armour.

 In the late Shang (Anyang period), the most common number of troops was 3,000, who would be organized into right, centre and left units: